jorgschulze73/gc-docs/docs/installation/device-setup/android.md

 6. Relaunch Exeggcute, it will now take care of keeping Pokémon GO alive

 {: .note }
-> You can check if your device passes SafetyNet using [this] app
+> You can check if your device passes SafetyNet using [this](https://play.google.com/store/apps/details?id=com.scottyab.safetynet.sample) app
+>
+> You can check if your device passes Play Integrity using [this](https://play.google.com/store/apps/details?id=gr.nikolasspyr.integritycheck) app

 ----